MiekeSlim/miekeslim.github.io/Papers.md

 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker.
 'Logical representations are not quantifier-specific: Adaptive learning and generalization in the assignment of scope'.
 Please [email me](mailto:mieke.slim@ugent.be) if you would like to receive a copy of the manuscript once it's finished (which should be soon-ish).

 ### (Selected) conference presentations

+*I'm currently working on uploading the presentation slides or posters on this website, if you would like to see the slides/poster for any of these presentations (and they are not uploaded yet), please [email me](mailto:mieke.slim@ugent.be).*

 **2021**

 Presentation: _CUNY Human Sentence Processing Conference_ (Virtual conference hosted by the University of Pennsylvania, USA)\